 3 1/2 Stars

 After a succession of underwhelming films, Wonder Woman being the lone bright spot, DC and Warner Bros have finally produced a worthwhile superhero film that ranks alongside the Marvel efforts.
 The humor and visual storytelling have been ramped up and this suits the material and star Jason Momoa perfectly.
-All of this is very silly stuff, but it’s been invested in with care and attention to detail that produces a film which has a few awe-inspiring moments and the playful nature of something from the Lucas/Spielberg era of the 1980s.
+All of this is very silly stuff, but it’s been invested in with care and attention to detail that produces a film that has a few awe-inspiring moments and the playful nature of something from the Lucas/Spielberg era of the 1980s.
 Director James Wan, working with a gorgeous color palette, has crafted a picture that younger audiences will be glued to.

 Once home to the most advanced civilization on Earth, the city of Atlantis is now an underwater kingdom ruled by the power-hungry King Orm (Patrick Wilson).
 With a vast army at his disposal, Orm plans to conquer the remaining oceanic people — and then the surface world.
 Standing in his way is Aquaman (Jason Momoa), Orm’s half-human, half-Atlantean brother and true heir to the throne.
 With help from royal counselor Vulko (William Dafoe) and princess Mera (Amber Heard), Aquaman must retrieve the legendary Trident of Atlan and embrace his destiny as protector of the deep.